Center for Health & Wellness

 What information does my student need to submit?

-The Center for Health and Wellness requires all students to submit a complete the following health forms: Comprehensive Student Health, Immunization, Tuberculosis Screening, and a physical form.
+The Center for Health and Wellness requires all students to submit the following health forms: Immunization Records, Tuberculosis Screening, and a copy of their most recent physical form.

 What does the care offered through the Center for Health and Wellness cost?